 It looks to me that playground density is highest in the poorest neighborhoods.
 A very unusual finding!

 So, what factors do you think might account for the disproportionate number of playgrounds in low income areas?
 Speculate away!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.